📖 Festival Description

 3) Also, entries that have been submitted to previous SFB editions, but have not been selected, ARE still eligible.

 4) The same film can be submitted to more than one category.
-(Example: Animated film submitted to both Best International Short Film, Best Animation Film and Best 1 Minute Film)
+(Example: Animated film submitted to both Best International Short Film, Best Animation Film and Best Micro Short Film)

 5) Please read the time limit submission rules for each category.
 Films that don't respect them will not be selected.